Brian Shul

-Brian Shul (born 1948) is a Vietnam War-era attack pilot and a retired major in the United States Air Force (USAF).
-He flew 212 combat missions and was shot down near the end of the war.
+Brian Shul (8 February 1948 – 20 May 2023) was an American pilot and photographer.
+A Vietnam War-era attack pilot and a major in the United States Air Force (USAF), he flew 212 combat missions and was shot down near the end of the war.
 He was so badly burned that he was given next to no chance to live.
 Surviving, he returned to full flight status, flying the SR-71 Blackbird.
 Major Shul completed a 20-year career in the Air Force.
-He has written four books on aviation and runs a photo studio in Marysville, California.
+He wrote four books on aviation and ran a photo studio in Marysville, California, until his death in Reno, Nevada.

 Biography

-Brian Shul was born in Quantico, Virginia, on February 8, 1948.
+Brian Shul was born in Quantico, Virginia on February 8, 1948.
 He graduated from Radford High School in Honolulu, Hawaii, in 1966 and from East Carolina University in 1970 with a degree in history.
-That same year he joined the Air Force and attended pilot training at Reese AFB in Texas.
+That same year he joined the USAF and attended pilot training at Reese Air Force Base in Texas.

-Vietnam war
+Vietnam War

 Shul served as a Foreign Air Advisor in the Vietnam War, flying 212 close air support missions in conjunction with Air America.
-Near the end of hostilities in 1973, his T-28 aircraft was shot down in the vicinity of the Cambodian border.
-Unable to eject from the aircraft, Shul was forced to crash land into the jungle.
+In 1973, his T-28 Trojan aircraft was shot down near the Cambodian border.
+Unable to eject from the aircraft, Shul crash landed into the jungle.
 Surviving the initial impact of the crash, he suffered severe burns in the ensuing fireball.
-Crawling from the burning wreckage and surviving in hostile territory with extensive wounds for more than a day, he was able to find a secure location to camouflage and hide himself.
-Enemy patrols were still close and looking for him, with soldiers walking to within a few yards distance, although he was unsure of his judgment and thought they were hallucinations.
+Two fellow American soldiers went in to the burning wreckage and pulled Brian out, surviving in hostile territory with extensive wounds for more than a day.
+Enemy patrols were looking for him, with soldiers walking to within a few yards distance, although he was unsure of his judgment and thought they were hallucinations.